It’s not often that a piece of regulation affects everyone in business, but this one does.

 Five things to check now:

-This isn’t just a minor change, it’s much more expansive than that.
-So, with that in mind, here are five things that it’s a good idea to address now, before any changes need to be implemented.
+This hasn’t been just a minor change, it’s much more expansive than that.
+So, with that in mind, here are five things that you need to address, if you haven’t already.

-- Information held: an information audit to check what personal data is currently held, where it came from and what it is used for will help to inform your consent process for existing contacts (previous ‘soft’ opt ins may not comply)
+- Information held: do you know what personal data you currently hold, where it came from and what it is used for?
+If not, carrying out an information audit will help identify areas for reform;

-- Rights: ensuring that your procedures cover all the rights of an individual, including how data would be provided in response to a request or deleted, will smooth the transition
+- Rights: ensure that your procedures cover all the rights of an individual, including how data would be provided in response to a request or how you might action a request for erasure;

-- Information for children: storing information on children requires parental or guardian consent, so verification of individuals’ ages will be required to facilitate the proper consent procedure
+- Information for children: storing information on children requires parental or guardian consent, have you put in place adequate verification of individuals’ ages to facilitate the proper consent procedure?

 Put simply: don’t panic.

 Yes, the demands and requirements are high.
 Ensuring all policies relating to data protection are at least current is a good starting point, followed by an audit of your data, which we can help you with.
-Cleansing your datasets now while not under immediate pressure will be much easier than doing so in the days running up to the introduction of GDPR into law.
-And you should be looking to ensure that any new business contracts you enter into contain appropriate compliant data clauses, and any existing contracts that will remain in force beyond that date are similarly amended.
+Going forward, you should be looking to ensure that any new business contracts you enter into contain appropriate compliant data clauses, and any existing contracts are amended.